scionproto/scion/doc/PathPolicy.md

 ### Path lookup flow

 1. Client sends request towards sciond with a policy in the request.
-1. Sciond checks if it has cached segments for the destination
+1. Sciond checks if it has recently done a request with the same policy for the destination
-    1. Cached segments present: build paths and filter with policy, return result to client.
+    1. Recent request done: build path from cache and filter with policy, return result to client.
     1. Cached segments not present: continue with steps below.
 1. Sciond sends request with policy to local PS
 1. PS checks if it has cached segments for the destination